 As early as 1910, Georg Steuler commissions the construction of the first factory building with a furnace in Höhr-Grenzhausen.
 In-house production of acid resistant bricks begins, with the manufacture of refractory grade bricks following in the next stage of development.

 Overseas business expands rapidly: in 1912, Steuler receives an order for the export of four reaction towers and three acid vessels to the United States (South Carolina).
 The purchase order requests acid-resistant bricks and cements, accompanied by an engineer and eight of the company's own fitters.

 A pottery works in Grenzhausen is taken over in 1918 and becomes known as Steuler Keramikwerk.
-It initially manufactures acid-resistant packing rings for absorption towers; production is later converted back to stoneware crockery.
+It initially manufactures acid-resistant packing rings for absorption towers and later the famous blue-grey stoneware as well as crockery.